agilepro/better-thought/markdown/chapter-10.md

 ## In Human Conversation

-When we talk to another person, and they truly listen- \- **reflecting our thoughts and feelings—not correcting, criticizing, minimizing, not fixing, not rushing to advise**-- they lend us their calm brain while ours may be swirling.
+When we talk to another person, and they truly listen- \- **reflecting our thoughts and feelings—not correcting, not criticizing, not minimizing, not rushing to advise**-- they lend us their calm brain while ours may be swirling.